ECON 3502 - Econometrics III

 Course Learning Outcomes

-2. with knowledge and proficiency on the use of statistical packages for econometric and statistical analysis
+2. proficiently use STATA for econometric and statistical analysis

-3. with the ability to conduct independent data analysis and inquiry using the tools of statistics and econometrics
+3. conduct independent data analysis and inquiry using the tools of statistics and econometrics

 University Graduate Attributes